 Independent Research Fund Denmark's secretariat can provide telephone and written guidance on the administrative and formal issues regarding this call and the application procedures.
-You may contact the DFF secretariat by telephone at +45 7231 8200 between 9am and 12 (noon) on weekdays or by email: DFF-opslag@ufm.dk.
+You may contact the DFF secretariat by telephone at +45 7231 8200 between 10am and 2pm (from 9am to 2pm on days with deadline) on weekdays or by email: DFF-opslag@ufm.dk.

-On DFF's website you can find answers to the most frequently asked questions.
+On DFF's website you can find answers to the most frequently asked questions: https://dff.dk/en/application/questions-answers